Thank You, Veterans and Military Families

 You support your military family members unconditionally…and we’d like to do the same.

-The Steven A. Cohen Military Family Clinic at Endeavors®, provides high-quality, free mental health services for Veterans and their families.
-Services include: counseling (for individuals, groups, couples, children and families), medication management, case management and connections to local resources, life skills and wellness groups, specialty workshops, and more.
+The Steven A. Cohen Military Clinics at Endeavors provides high-quality, free mental health services for Veterans and their families.
+Services include: counseling (for individuals, groups, couples, children and families), medication management, case management, and connections to local resources, life skills and wellness groups, specialty workshops, and more.
 Clinics located in San Antonio, El Paso, and Killeen!

-Through the Steven A. Cohen Military Family Clinics (MFC) at Endeavors®, we offer discreet free mental health services for veterans via online video counseling sessions.
+Through the Steven A. Cohen Military Family Clinics at Endeavors, we offer discreet free mental health services for Veterans via online video counseling sessions.
 You or your loved one can receive high-quality care via a computer, tablet, or phone.
-Our clients have espoused that the benefits of Telehealth are endless!
+Our clients have expressed that the benefits of Telehealth are endless!

 - Coming Soon: Veteran Wellness Center

-We just broke ground on our brand-new Veteran Wellness Center!
-This facility will be the first of its kind in Texas and will offer comprehensive integrated health services to support the daily wellness choices of any era Veteran and their families.
-The new facility will open in the Fall of 2020.
+The new facility will open in 2021 and will be the first of its kind in Texas.
+It will offer comprehensive integrated health services to support the daily wellness choices of any era Veteran and their families.

 Military and Veteran families— we are so thankful for all you do!
 It would be our honor to serve you further through these services.